yaeloss/Bitcoin-Model-Policies/Reject-CBDCs-and-Protect-Financial-Privacy-Act/README.md

 ---
-title: Reject CBDCs and Protect Financial Privacy Act
+Model Legislation: Reject CBDCs and Protect Financial Privacy Act
-aside: true
 ---

-Summary
+<b>Summary:</b>

 This resolution opposes the adoption and development of a central bank digital currency (CBDC) and resolves that state agencies will not accept or require central bank digital currency payments.

 (1) Definitions: For the purposes of this chapter, the words defined in this section have the meaning given.